SAP/spartacus-docs/_pages/home/updating-to-version-5/updating-to-version-5.md

 ## Using Spartacus with SAP Commerce Cloud in the Public Cloud

-If you will be using Spartacus 5.0 with SAP Commerce Cloud, the Commerce Cloud hosting service cannot currently be used for building your Spartacus application.
-As a workaround, you can build your Spartacus application locally, and upload the compiled application, as follows:
+With the release of Spartacus 5.0, the hosting service of SAP Commerce Cloud cannot be used for building your Spartacus application.
+As a workaround, you can build your Spartacus app locally, and upload the compiled application, as follows:

 1. In your Spartacus project, run `yarn build`.